h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

 # H2O 3 REST API Overview
-The H2O REST API allows you to access all the facilities of H2O from an external program or script, via JSON over HTTP.
+The H2O REST API allows you to access all the capabilities of H2O from an external program or script, via JSON over HTTP.

-It is used by the Flow UI as well as both the R and Python bindings: everything that you can do with those clients can be done by using the REST API, including data import, model building and generating predictions.
+The REST API is used by the Flow UI, as well as both the R and Python bindings: everything that you can do with those clients can be done by using the REST API, including data import, model building and generating predictions.

+You can test and try out the REST API:

+ - in your browser
+ - using browser tools (such as *Postman* in Chrome)
+ - using *curl*
-You can test and play with the REST API with your browser or using browser tools such as *Postman* in Chrome, using *curl*, or using the language of your choice.
-Generated payload POJOs for Java are available as part of the release in a separate bindings Jar file, and are simple to generate for other langauges if desired.
+ - using the language of your choice

+Generated payload POJOs for Java are available as part of the release in a separate bindings Jar file and are simple to generate for other langauges if desired.

 ## Reference Documentation
-Reference documentation for the REST API is available within the help pane in Flow, as well as on the H2O.ai website, [http://docs.h2o.ai/](http://docs.h2o.ai/).
-The reference documentation is all generated from the H2O server via the Metadata facilities described below so that it is always up to date.
+Reference documentation for the REST API is available in the Help sidebar in Flow, as well as on the H2O.ai website, [http://docs.h2o.ai/](http://docs.h2o.ai/).
+The reference documentation is all generated from the H2O server via the Metadata facilities described below so  it is always up to date.

 ## Versioning and Stability
-Both the endpoints and the payloads for the REST API are versioned for stability; the current stable version for them is 3.
-Versions will be supported for some time after a new major version is released to allow you time to upgrade your clients.
+Both the endpoints and the payloads for the REST API are versioned for stability; the current stable version for both is 3.
+Versions will be supported for some time after a new major version is released to provide time to upgrade your clients.

-In general you will want to write to a specific version, such as 3, and upgrade shortly after a new major version is released.
+In general, you will want to write to a specific version, such as 3, and upgrade shortly after a new major version is released.
 Once we release a new major version of the REST API most new features will be added only to the new version.

 ### Non-breaking changes

 We continue to add features to the APIs, but we only allow *non-breaking changes* in a published API such as version 3.
 Breaking changes force a new major version number.

-A non-breaking change is one which will not change the behavior of a well-written client.
-One example is adding a model parameter with a default value which maintains the old behavior if the parameter is omitted.
-Another is adding additional output fields to a response.
-We test backward compatibility by running a full set of tests against each new release (including nightlies) using old releases of the Flow, R and Python clients.
+A non-breaking change will not change the behavior of a well-written client; for example, adding a model parameter with a default value that maintains the old behavior if the parameter is omitted.
+Another example is adding additional output fields to a response.
+We test backward compatibility by running a full set of tests against each new release (including nightlies) using old releases of the Flow, R, and Python clients.

 ### The EXPERIMENTAL version

-Features which are under development and are not yet stable use version 99, indicating that they may change between releases.
-Once those features become stable we change the version from 99 to the current stable version.
+Features that are under development and are not yet stable use version 99, which indicates that they may change between releases.
+Once those features become stable, we change the version from 99 to the current stable version.

-For request URLs you may use EXPERIMENTAL as the version number to make it clear in your client code that you are making requests to a moving target:
+For request URLs, you may use EXPERIMENTAL as the version number to specify in your client code that you are making requests to the latest experimental version:

 `GET http://127.0.0.1:54321/EXPERIMENTAL/Sample`